Teeth Grinding (Bruxism): Symptoms and Treatment

 Symptoms of Teeth Grinding

-Grinding teeth brings troubles to almost a third of people.
+Grinding teeth brings trouble to almost a third of people.
 The pathology of bruxism can be detected by the following signs:

 - wearing off the teeth,